How to Invest in Magnesium

-Wondering about ways to invest in magnesium?
-We've put together a brief guide for those interested in this critical metal.
+Wondering about ways to invest in the critical metal magnesium?
+We've put together a brief guide for those interested in the market.

-Magnesium plays an important role in healthcare and industrial applications, making it a commodity worthy of investor consideration.
+Magnesium plays an important role in healthcare and industrial applications, making it worthy of investor consideration.

 Not to be confused with manganese, which is also crucial for the development of a healthy body, magnesium is one of three secondary plant nutrients, along with sulfur and calcium, that are found in abundance on land and in water.